samfish204/CSE465-Lab2/README.md

 ```
 git clone https://gitlab.csi.miamioh.edu/cse465/yourid/lab02.got
 ```
+The URL you use should begin with 'https' and should include your userid.
 You did not actually type `yourid` did you?
 Good.

 Change directories into the `lab02` folder